timberwoof/miniature-potato/README.md

 ## IMG_4331.jpeg
 ![Photo of Minature Potato on workbench](../../blob/main/IMG_4331.jpeg)

+### Arduino
+Arduino Uno with LCD/Buttons shield on a breakout board.
+- the area occupied by "ca1" shows each test combination that is tried and whether there was conductivity (1) or not (0). ca was the last attempt.
+There was conductivity.
+- ba and ca mean that there was conductivity for those pin pairs in those directions.
+- OK is the program's conclusion about the basic health of the transistor.
+- PNP is the type of trasistor.
+- base:a tells me that the base is where the "A" clip was connected.

 ### PCF8575
 On a breadboard.
 I suppose I could have solderd wires or plugged a ribbon cable to the relay board.
 There's more than one way to do it.

 ### Relay Board
 Six of the relays are used.
-You can see the red wires from the voltage regulators on the perf board, and the ground wires.
+You can see the ground wire and the red wires from the voltage regulators on the perf board.

 ### Perf Board
 At the bottom are the clippy leads A (fancy red), B (brass), C (fancy black).